How can we help?

-Everyone who lives down the right of way or shares the driveway will be required to provide consent for the Fibre installation.
+Everyone who lives down the right of way or shares their driveway will be required to provide consent for the Fibre installation.
 Here's a quick video explanation courtesy of Chorus NZ.

-If you're in an apartment or flat, the owner of the building has to provide consent.
-Body corporates can give consent on behalf of the tenants.
+If you're in an apartment or flat, the owner of the building is required to provide consent.
+Body corporate can award consent on behalf of the tenants.
 Residents in multi-storey premises will require the owner of the building to provide consent.

 Residents in Housing New Zealand premises will require approval from Housing New Zealand to proceed with their Fibre installation.
 Your local Fibre installation company will provide necessary consent forms to Housing New Zealand directly.
 Residents can contact Housing New Zealand directly on 0800 801 601 or firstname.lastname@example.org to follow up on progress with their consents.